Biblical and Theological Studies Department

 New International Dictionary of Old Testament Theology and Exegesis: Abridged Edition.
 Edited by Andrew T. Abernethy and Jason Stanghelle.
 Grand Rapids: Zondervan, under contract.

 Your Kingdom Come in Isaiah: A Theological-Thematic Approach to the Book of Isaiah.
 New Studies in Biblical Theology.
-Nottingham: IVP, under contract.
+Nottingham: IVP, to be submitted in Dec 2015.

 Isaiah and Imperial Context: The Book of Isaiah in Times of Empire.
 Edited by Andrew T. Abernethy, Mark G. Brett, Tim Bulkeley, and Tim Meadowcroft.
 Eugene, OR: Pickwick, 2013.